 Access to the documents, for all the Guides listed below, is restricted to members of the McGill University community.

 To access the content, please use your McGill username and password to sign in using the 'Login' link at the bottom of this page.

-Once you are signed in, the restricted content will display at the end of the page.
+Once you are signed in, the restricted content will be available from our downloads page.

 A bilingual guide to help students plan their career strategy throughout their studies and explore different avenues before making a final career choice.
 It offers information and tips on job searching and career planning for law students, as well as non-traditional summer and career opportunities.

 Also included are testimonials from accomplished McGill Law alumni willing to share their advice and insights, which should prove helpful as you steer through the many opportunities available with your law degree in hand.